History of Bedfordshire: Norman Bedfordshire

 A large part of the county was subject to forest law as a royal forest, until 1191.

 In 1638 ship money was levied on Bedfordshire, and in the English Civil War that followed, the county was one of the foremost in opposing the king.
-Clarendon observes that here Charles I had no visible party or fixed quarter.
+Clarendon observed that here Charles I had no visible party or fixed quarter.

 The earliest original parliamentary writ that has been discovered was issued in 1290 when two members were returned for the county.
 In 1295 in addition to the county members, writs are found for two members to represent Bedford borough.
 Subsequently, until modern times two county and two borough members were returned regularly.

 Sub county level administration

 Before 1835

 Bedfordshire was divided into nine hundreds, Barford, Biggleswade, Clifton, Flitt, Manshead, Redbornestoke, Stodden, Willey and Wixamtree, and the liberty, half hundred or borough of Bedford.
 From the Domesday survey it appears that in the 11th century there were three additional half hundreds, viz.
 Stanburge, Buchelai and Weneslai, which had by the 14th century become parts of the hundreds of Manshead, Willey and Biggleswade respectively.

 Until 1574 one sheriff did duty for Bedfordshire and Buckinghamshire, the shire court of the former being held at Bedford.
 The jurisdiction of the hundred courts, excepting Flitt, remained in the king's possession.
 Flitt was parcel of the manor of Luton, and formed part of the marriage portion of Eleanor, sister of Henry III, and wife of William Marshall.
 The burgesses of Bedford and the prior of Dunstable claimed jurisdictional freedom in those two boroughs.
 The hundred Rolls and the Placita de quo warranto show that important jurisdiction had accrued to the great over-lordships, such as those of Beauchamp, Wahull and Caynho, and to several religious houses, the prior of St John of Jerusalem claiming rights in more than fifty places in the county.